orfloresti/oe-report-api/README.md

-# Generate report by day for OpenEnglis
+# Generate report by day for OpenEnglish

 ## Get data